 Chronic smartphone use can have a negative impact on your life, but the good news is that the distraction-producing itch they exercise on us can be reversed.
 It just takes some work and discipline.

-How To Know If You Are Spending Too Much Time On Your Smartphone
+Are You Spending Too Much Time On Your Smartphone?

 1. The Nomophobia Test

 The first step in solving any problem is to recognise that it exists.
 There’s a scientific way to measure if you are using your smartphone too much or if you’re addicted to your phone – nomophobic, in other words.
 A study from Iowa State University has identified some of the central aspects of nomophobia with a handy 20-question survey measuring smartphone codependence.

 Answer each of the following questions on a scale from one to seven, where one is ‘strongly disagree’ and seven is ‘strongly agree’.
 Be honest!

 - I would feel uncomfortable without constant access to information through my smartphone.

-- I would be annoyed if I could not look information up on my smartphone when I wanted to do so.
+- I would be annoyed if I couldn’t look up information on my smartphone when I wanted to do so.

 - Being unable to get the news (e.g., happenings, weather, etc.) on my smartphone would make me nervous.